Lynnesbian/OCRbot/README.md

 - Videos and GIFs
 - Very large or very small text
 - Text on a complex background
+- Vertical text in a language where text is usually written horizontally, and vice versa

 Additionally, OCRbot may sometimes fail to find images due to federation issues.
-This is a known bug, and I am currently looking into solving it, but it will never be completely solved.
-If any instances have blocked fedi.lynnesbian.space (or vice versa), the post will not make it to my instance, and OCRbot won't be able to find it.
+This is a known issue, and OCRbot does its best to work around it, but due to the way federation works, it will never be completely solved.

-So in short, please caption your images if you can.
-Don't rely on OCRbot.
+If you can caption images yourself, I recommend doing so.
+If, for example, you are posting a screenshot of a tweet, you'll get better results from copy and pasting the text of the tweet as a caption rather than relying on OCRbot.
+OCRbot's image recognition is far from perfect and never will be.

 ## Support for Other Languages
 OCRbot is capable of supporting languages other than English.
 If you are using Debian, you can install the package `tesseract-ocr-all` to install all language files, or install individual ones, such as `tesseract-ocr-jpn` for Japanese.
 Arch also provides these packages, with slightly different names (e.g. `tesseract-data-jpn`), although it does not have an "all" package.